loidlj190087/Synergy-SYP-Prototyp/README.md

-# Synergy-SYP-Prototyp
+# Synergy-SYP-Prototyp CarPoolManager in cooperation with EVGroup
-The Goal is to create a Prototyp for the diploma thesis
+The aim of this project is to simplify and centralize the management of EVGs company cars